knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Also I finally went into buying the Google Drive extension soooo pictures will be coming here shortly!

+### 2024-06-07 23:00

+Great great great CERN public event about 'Still mysterious universe' with bunch of amazing people (Nobel prize, Harvard physics chair, etc).
+Lovely pics from it and then physics and location related music.
+COOL FOR SURE!
+TODO: PICS!

+Also the indian girl was for sure watching me waaay to much on the way back xD Gotta shave! that must have been it! xD

 ### 2024-06-08 01:49

+BTW SHAVED xD

 It's now Saturday (Friday night), Degu and Mari arrived and we have seen a part of ISOLDE at least from the main meeting room and they still seemed to be very